mareksubocz/ELCOQ/README.md

 # ELCOQ
-Electric Cars Optimization with QPUs :zap: :car:
+A Quantum Annealing algorithm for optimizing electric cars charge planning on highways. :zap: :car:

 *In collaboration with [Tomasz Pecyna](https://github.com/tpecyna)*